SummaryRead the full fact sheet

 Use books and resources to explain concepts

-Using picture books for young children to explain complicated ideas like conception and pregnancy is a great start.
+Using picture books for young children to explain complicated ideas like and is a great start.
 Older children may need help finding suitable, accurate resources.

 You may also want to discuss who else they could talk to if they feel reluctant to come to you (such as a trusted adult friend or relative).